How to Choose the Right Python Concurrency API

 - IO-Bound Tasks: Use the “threading” module for thread-based concurrency.

 The multiprocessing module is suitable for tasks that focus on computing or calculating something with relatively little data shared between tasks.
-Multiprocessing is not suitable for tasks that send or receive a lot of data with other processes because of the computational overhead added because all data shared between processes must be serialized.
+Multiprocessing is not suitable for tasks that send or receive a lot of data with other processes because of the computational overhead added and because all data shared between processes must be serialized.

 You would execute one task per logical CPU core or one per physical CPU core and maximize the capabilities of the underlying hardware.